ilyas-doughmi/NexaWave-Browser/README.md

 - Enter search terms to search using Google
 - Use navigation buttons to move back, forward, reload, or go home
 - Click the + button to open a new tab
+- Use Ctrl+T to open a new tab
+- Use Ctrl+W to close the current tab
+- Use Ctrl+Q to exit the browser

 ## ⚙️ Customization